maximeKets/portfolio_astro/README.md

 ## 📞 Contact

 For questions or support, please open an issue on GitHub.

+Admin & data notes:
+- The contact form stores submissions in Supabase; RLS is enabled and only the server API (service role) can read/write.
+- The Admin Dashboard lives at `/admin` and uses username/password from env.
+It fetches messages via a server API secured by a short-lived session token.

 Original version made with ❤️ in Austin, TX by Johnny Culbreth Modified with ❤️ in Giza, Egypt by aabdoo23